 pheochromocytoma (tumor of the adrenal gland);

 if you are dehydrated.

 Optiray 300 is not expected to harm an unborn baby.
 Tell your doctor if you are pregnant.

-Optiray 300 is injected into a vein or artery through an IV.
+Optiray 300 is given as an infusion into a vein or artery.
 A healthcare provider will give you this injection.

 Drink extra fluids before and after your radiologic test.
 Optiray 300 can cause you to get dehydrated, which can lead to dangerous effects on your kidneys.
 Follow your doctor's instructions about the types and amount of fluids you should drink before and after your test.

 Older adults may need special care to avoid becoming dehydrated.
 Your kidney function may need to be checked after you have received Optiray 300.